 Man Jumping Off a Bridge

 Surrounding him at a radius of thirty feet were a dozen police officers.
 They stood or leaned against their cars, arms folded or hands on hips.
-One of them approached the man but left a few steps between them.
+One of them approached the man, leaving a few steps between them.
 Across that distance the two shouted and gestured.
-The officer pointed to the ground, where the man could come and stand and end this crazy thing.
-The man pointed at the cops to his left and right, spit flying from his lips as he warned them to keep their asses away.
+The officer pointed to the ground, where the man could come and end this crazy thing.
+The man pointed at the cops to his left and right, spit flying from his lips as he warned them to keep away.
 The officer retreated, then returned, and the cycle began again.

 There was a terrible thud as he struck a lower section of the bridge.
 Then, silence.
 The officers got back in their cars, waved accumulated traffic through the Brooklyn-bound lanes, and things on the road went back to normal.